12 Different Types of Squirrels in the US

 This is 98 degrees in the case of arctic ground squirrels.
 They then begin to cool again gradually.

-This is regarded to be an efficient means of preserving energy during an extended slumber.
+This is considered an efficient means of preserving energy during an extended slumber.

-Arctic ground squirrels are a critical component of the food chain, serving as the primary source of food for various birds of prey, bears, and foxes.
+Arctic ground squirrels are a critical component of the food chain, serving as the primary food source for various birds of prey, bears, and foxes.

 5. American Red Squirrel